github/docs/README.md

 Certified Copy of Resolutionsl
 Authorizations For Accounts And Loans					@PNCBANK (Corporations, Partnerships, Unincorporated Associations, Sole Proprietorships & Other Organizations)								step 2: Add together checks and other deductions listed in your account register but not on your statement.
-PNC Bank, National Association ("Bank")						Taxpayer I.D.
-Number (TIN)			C'eck Deduction Descretio•
+PNC Bank, National Association("Bank")
+Taxpayer I.D.
+Number (TIN)
+Check
+Deduction Descretio•
 (iv)
-(v)			account or benefit, or in payment of the individual obligations of, any individual obligations of any such persons to the Bank without regard to the disposition or purpose of same as allowed by applicable law.
-D pNCBANK
+(account or benefit, or in payment of the individual obligations of, any individual obligations of any such persons to the Bank without regard to the disposition or purpose of same as allowed by applicable law.

-Copy A For The Internal Revenue Service, All rights reserved.
-ID:44c295b9-ce08-424f-b6a5-b0f009ad802c ::NOTE
+D'@PNCBANK'@ID:44c295b9-ce08-424f-b6a5-b0f009ad802c ::NOTE